juniorsundarCasual/TGT/vault/volume-2.chapter-153.md

 id: tsqcbgfj9f3j1ois977gqo3
 title: Chapter 153 - Baggage
 desc: ''
-updated: 1647969709516
+updated: 1651421722626
 created: 1646333839474
 ---

 "Everyone apart from Josie, please leave the room immediately!"
 Jean commanded authoritatively.
 "Oh!
 And please call the midwife in again."

-"Umm, Young miss," Josie interrupted.
+"Umm, Young Miss," Josie interrupted.
 "Teacher Larks is in a crucial state at the moment."

 Jean followed Josie's extended finger and saw her Teacher seated in a meditative state in a cross-legged pose.
 "Is Teacher having a breakthrough?"